dvsu/git-cheat-sheet/README.md

    git remote add origin git@github.com:mysuperaccount/shinyrepo.git
    ```

    This command will add a new connection to remote repo `shinyrepo` and create a local alias `origin`.
 The alias is essentially a shortcut for the full URL.
-Instead of typing the whole URL for every interaction with remote repo, we can simply type the alias name, in this case `origin` to replace the URL.
+Instead of typing the whole URL for every interaction with remote repo, you can simply type the alias name, in this case `origin` to replace the URL.

 3. Check remote URL of specific alias